wearetheframers/frame-core-wip/docs/Architecture/core/framer/agency/agency.md

 This ensures that Framers always have some roles and goals to guide their behavior, even if they are not explicitly defined by the user.

+## Roles and Goals

+Roles and goals in the Agency now have additional attributes:

+- Roles have a priority level and a status (ACTIVE, INACTIVE, or SUSPENDED).
+- Goals have a priority level and a status (ACTIVE, COMPLETED, or ABANDONED).

+Multiple roles and goals can be active simultaneously, allowing for more complex and nuanced behavior of the Framer.

 ## Related Components

 - [[brain]]: Handles decision-making processes for the Framer.